 Instructions

-• Wash beets and trim off the root part and the leafy and top part.
+• Wash beets and trim off the root, leafy green and top part.

 • I used medium to large beets.
-To make sure they cook evenly, I cut large beets in half.
+To make sure they cook evenly, I cut large beets in half or you can follow cooking time table in the recipe notes.

-• In Instant Pot, add 1 cup water.
+• In Instant Pot, add 1 cup cold water.
 Place beets into a steamer basket and inside the Instant Pot.
-If you don’t have a basket yet, add trivet and place beets on top.
+If you don't have a basket, add trivet and place beets on top.

-• Close the lid, turn pressure valve to Sealing and cook on High Pressure for 20 minutes.
+• Close the lid, turn pressure valve to Sealing and cook on High Pressure or Manual for 20 minutes.

 • Cool off beets under cold running water for a few seconds right in the basket.
 And then a little bit more until safe to handle.
 If not using steamer basket, use tongs and remove into a bowl.
 The goal is to remove beets from hot Instant Pot to cool off faster.

 • To peel beets, use paper towel or parchment paper and scrub beets with it.
-Peel should slide off.
-I am not a fan of using plastic gloves for environmental reasons.
+Peel should just slide off.

 • Your beets are ready.
-Enjoy as a side dish or make a beet salad.
+Enjoy as a side dish and in salads.

 Notes